Don’t let the name fool you

 This chili has a slightly sweet taste to it, sort of like a tomato with an slight hint of apples and cherries.
 It’s very closely related to the habanero, so if you’ve tasted a habanero you’ll have a decent idea of what a Scotch bonnet has in store for you in terms of heat.
 Just add in more sweetness.

 You may be able to find these chilies in supermarkets if you live in areas with high populations of Caribbean people.
-Otherwise, you will need to special order through places like Amazon.com (seeds or plants) or other online vendors.
+Otherwise, you will need to order online (seeds, plants, or dried chilies) for growing yourself.
 Scotch bonnet hot sauces are very popular, and you’ll be able to find them in many retail stores and online.

 If you love Caribbean foods and island cooking, take a good look at this chili.
 It’ll definitely impress in flavor, while its heat nearly rivals the hottest chilies in the world.